sohelmohammed0/CODTECHTASK-2/README.md

    - Containers allow easy scaling of the application to handle increasing numbers of users.

 3. **Simplified Deployment:**
-   - Docker enables quick and hassle-free deployment using a predefined environment in the container.
+   - Docker Compose simplifies multi-container orchestration and deployment.

 4. **Resource Efficiency:**
    - Containers use system resources efficiently, leading to reduced overhead compared to virtual machines.